Matthieu98/Launchtest/README.md

 Angela Harper, Director of Presales Learning Acceleration for University and College Hires (LAUNCH), said that

-Chrissy Sanglang, Process Improvement Change Agent, said that
+Chrissy Sanglang, Process Improvement Change Agent, said that presales is a solutions-based team of System Engineers who use technical and business acumen along with relationship development and consultative selling skills to help clients thrive.
+Presales is responsible for the analysis, design and development of fully integrated technology solutions for clients.